kajetan-szczurowski/LRO-new-version/README.md

 To check demo version [click here.](https://lro-new-demo.netlify.app) Basic controls below.
  - Click on character on map to activate it.
 Click to any other place on the map to trigger moving.
  - You'll see measure calibrated for my RPG game.
 You can also trigger measure manually by pressing 'r' key.
-To disable meaure press 't'.
+To disable measure press 't'.
  - When a character is able to move (blue stroke) click anywhere on the map right mouse button.
 Character becomes deactivated.
  - When mouse is on the map press left Ctrl for changing visibility of the mini map.
  - Move mouse pointer to any of the sides of the map.
 Hold shift to trigger map scrolling.
 Add left add to boost scrolling.